ENTER MY SCRIPTarrow_right_altHOW TO ADAPT

 Lore looks at dark historical tales.
 Each episode explores the mysterious creatures, tragic events, and unusual places that fill the pages of history.

-THIS SOUND GREAT BUT HOW DO I ADAPT MY SCREENPLAY INTO A PODCAST?
+THIS SOUNDS GREAT BUT HOW DO I ADAPT MY SCREENPLAY INTO A PODCAST?

 1) Suitability.
 You need to have a story that fits the medium.
 Not every script can simply be adapted into an audible podcast, and nor should they be.
 Many scripts are meant to be visual wonders that can only be experienced on the big screen, but that doesn’t necessarily mean that there isn’t a small subplot, minor character, or variation on the central theme worth exploring via a fiction podcast too.
 Having a completed screenplay or short film is a big plus here as it means that half the work is already done, but as long as you’ve got a great idea that suits the format, there’s no reason you can’t jump straight in!